jlgerber/cpp_happy_fun_time/session_01/session01.md

 Each string in the env array takes the form *VAR=Value*.
 We will learn later how to separate the VAR from the Value in order to make use of this information.

 ## Namespaces
-C ++ allows you to wrap code in a namespace in order to organize and protect symbols.
+C ++ allows you to wrap code in a namespace in order to organize and protect variables.
 Namespaces are roughly equivalent to Python's package definitions.
 However, unlike packages, which rely on the directory structure to form the shape, C++'s namespaces are explicitly defined with the *namespace* keyword.

 ```
 import os
 os.path.dirname()

 def dirname(foo):
     print "dir dir dir", foo

 os.path.dirname("/foo/bar")
 ```

 Namspaces are defined thusly in C++: